felipenmoura/boilerplate-element/README.md

 # Citation Custom Elements

-This custom elemnt allows you to add stylized citations and blockquotes.
+This custom element allows you to add stylized citations and blockquotes.

 > Maintained by [Felipe N. de Moura](https://github.com/felipenmoura).